Welcome to today's edition of the Rush 24-7 podcast.

 That's all I can do right now, half market rate.

-And then if I don't pay for a few months, instead of the landlord coming up to me and saying, hey, you know, you you owe me the rent that you already knew.
+And then if I don't pay for a few months, instead of the landlord coming up to me and saying, hey, you know, you owe me the rent that you already knew, remember, a rent that I set for myself.

-That's how these climate goals work in this agreement that President Obama is uh is uh signing.
+That's how these climate goals work in this agreement that President Obama is signing or that President Obama has signed.

-Uh and it's self uh self-imposed and also self-regulating.
+And it's self-imposed and also self-regulating.

 It's a great way to have a deal.

-So you decide what the benchmarks are, and you get to tell Other people, or you get to determine whether you're meeting them or not.
+So you decide what the benchmarks are and you get to tell other people or you get to determine whether you're meeting them or not.

-But this is this is supposed to be awesome.
+But this is supposed to be awesome.

 This is supposed to be really, really exciting stuff.